 Come and learn how to accelerate cloud migration without complex conversions and run you applications on VMware Cloud on AWSRead More »VMware EMPOWER – Planning Your Migrations to VMware Cloud on AWS

-VMworld 2017 Announcements – VMware Cloud on AWS In what was probably the most anticipated and perhaps least surprising announcement in the early press releases… Read More »VMworld 2017 Announcements – VMware Cloud on AWS
+VMworld 2017 Announcements – VMware Cloud on AWS In what was probably the most anticipated and perhaps least surprising announcement in the early press releases is the initial offering of VMware Cloud on AWS.
+VMware Cloud on AWS is being initially made available in the AWS US West (Oregon) region with plans to expand into AWS regions worldwide in 2018.
+Initial pricing options are hourly and pay only for each hour that a host is… Read More »VMworld 2017 Announcements – VMware Cloud on AWS

 There are certain things in the IT world, that are if we’re being frank are unforgivable, chief amongst those is failing to patch the operating systems in your IT estate.
 So what options do we have for Azure Patch Management?

 There is a very small set of circumstances where you might be forgiven this cardinal sin.
 Perhaps your running a legacy application that requires an OS that cannot be patched (HMS Windows XP?).
 In those circumstances, expectation would be that you take comprehensive steps to protect the workloads using alternative methods, network isolation etc..
 If you are not dealing with a workload in those circumstances then there is really no excuse for not having a patching regime!